Originator: Associate Vice President, Financial Aid

 Subject: Federal Financial Aid Return of Title IV Funds Policy

 Title IV funds are awarded to a student under the assumption that the student will attend school for the entire period for which the aid is awarded.
-Pursuant to federal regulation 34 CFR 668.22, the university is required to perform a Return of Title IV Funds (R2T4) calculation when a student who is receiving Title IV funds does not attend for the entire period.
-The requirement to perform a calculation is triggered by any of the following: course cancellations, disenrollment, when a student stops participating and receives a Failure Due to Non-attendance (FN) grade, withdraws, or drops his/her last class on or before the 60 percent attendance point for his/her term enrollment scenario.
-A student who certifies his/her intent to return later within the same term when he/she withdraws or drops will not require a calculation unless the student does not return as scheduled.
+Pursuant to federal regulation 34 CFR 668.22, the University of Maryland Global Campus (UMGC) must perform a Return of Title IV Funds (R2T4) calculation when a student receiving Title IV funds does not attend for the entire period.
+The requirement to perform a calculation for a Title IV recipient is triggered by any of the following: course cancellations, disenrollment, cease participation and receives a Failure Due to Non-attendance (FN) grade, withdraws, is expelled, or drops last course on or before the 60 percent attendance point for term enrollment scenario.
+A Title IV recipient who certifies intent to return later within the same term after withdrawing or dropping will not require a calculation unless the student does not return as scheduled.
 If an R2T4 calculation is required, any unearned funds are returned to the Title IV program(s).
-This can result in a balance owed to UMGC, and the student is responsible for repaying the outstanding debt or it will be transferred to the State Central Collections Unit (SCCU).
+This can result in a balance owed to UMGC, and the student is responsible for repaying the outstanding debt, if the debt goes unpaid it will be transferred to the State Central Collections Unit (SCCU).

-Title IV Recipient: a student who is awarded aid under one or more of the following programs: Federal Unsubsidized Direct Stafford Loan, Federal Subsidized Direct Stafford Loan, Federal Perkins Loan, Federal Direct PLUS Loan (parent), Federal Direct Graduate PLUS Loan, Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Iraq Afghanistan Service Grant.
+Title IV Recipient: a student who is awarded aid under one or more of the following programs: Federal Unsubsidized Direct Stafford Loan (other than PLUS loans), Federal Subsidized Direct Stafford Loan, Federal Direct Graduate PLUS Loan, Federal Direct PLUS Loan (parent), Federal Pell Grant, Iraq and Afghanistan Service Grant and Federal Supplemental Educational Opportunity Grant, Iraq Afghanistan Service Grant.

 Term: Fall, Winter, Spring, or Summer